Oombulgurri Community, Western Australia: Child sex investigation

+After a report was compiled on an alleged paedophile ring at the Aboriginal community of Kalumburu in the Kimberley, a police investigation in 2007 resulted in the arrests of three men and a juvenile from Oombulgurri, including a former chairman of the community; two men and the juvenile were charged.

 Coronial inquest into Aboriginal deaths

 In 2007 a coronial inquiry began into Aboriginal deaths in the Kimberley, including five in Oombulgurri.
 It revealed high levels of alcohol abuse, suicide and child neglect in Oombulgurri.
-Some time after the inquest, alcohol was banned there.
+Following the inquest, in November 2008 alcohol was banned in Oombulgurri.